Pancha-siddhantika: Contents

 Varāhamihira's text summarizes the contents of the astronomical treatises of these schools: these treatises, at least in their original form, are now lost.
 For example, the surviving version of the Surya Siddhanta can be dated to 1000 CE, although its original version may have been composed around 400 CE.
 Similarly, the Paitamaha Siddhanta referred to by Varāhamihira was probably composed in the early 5th century (distinct from an even earlier work of the same name), but the present-day text is a later work that survives as part of a Purana text.
 Thus, Varāhamihira's text is the only source about these ancient treatises.
 Varāhamihira mentions several rules from these texts, but sometimes, it is not clear which rule is from which text.

-Varāhamihira refers to his Pancha-siddhantika as Karana (a concise exposition of astronomy), but the text covers a wider range of topics that appear in the texts belonging to the karana genre.
+Varāhamihira refers to his Pancha-siddhantika as Karana (a concise exposition of astronomy), but the text covers a wider range of topics compared to the texts belonging to the karana genre.

 Notable mathematical concepts in the Pancha-siddhantika include: